Why you should use Go

 The syntax is very minimalistic with only 25 keywords to learn from which you probably need like, what, two-thirds?

-People generally tend to pick up Go fast which I think comes from its readability.
+People generally tend to pick up Go fast which, I think, comes from its readability.

-To me, it's not beautiful as you might look at a piece of Rust code you spend 8 story points writing, only to find out that it didn't match stakeholder expectations once it finishes compiling at the end of the sprint.
+To me, it's not as beautiful as you might look at a piece of Rust code you spend 8 story points writing, only to find out that it didn't match stakeholder expectations once it finishes compiling at the end of the sprint.

 No, it's practical and boring and allows me to focus on what should be the more interesting part of my job, the problem.
 There is no need to argue over which linter style (or which linter) to use, it's decided for you and will be the same for everybody on the team.